stain/ro-crate-paper/manuscript.md

 ## Conceptual Definition

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
-As such, RO-Crate relies on concepts from the Web, in particular that of Linked Data.
-Figure {@fig:conceptual} shows  the main conceptual elements involved in an RO-Crate; the top half shows the metadata elements while the bottom half depicts the artefacts bundled and described by the RO-Crate.
+As such, RO-Crate relies on concepts from the Web, in particular that of Linked Data [@doi:10.2200/S00334ED1V01Y201102WBE001].
+Figure \ref{fig:conceptual} shows the main conceptual elements involved in an RO-Crate; an RO-Metadata File(top) describes the research object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.

 ![**Conceptual overview of RO-Crate**.
-A *Persistent Identifier* (PID) identifies a *Research Object* (RO), which is archived using BagIt[@@doi:10.17487/rfc8493], OCFL[@ocfl_2020], git or ZIP.
+A *Persistent Identifier* (PID) identifies a *Research Object* (RO), which is archived using BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
 The RO is described within a \textit{RO Metadata File}, providing identifiers for authors using ORCID, organisations using ROR and licences such as Creative Commons.
 The *RO-Crate content* is further described with its own metadata.
 Data can be embedded files and directories, as well as links to external web resources, PIDs and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90%"}

 ### Linked Data as a core principle